millengustavo/python-books/clean-code/notes.md

 - Short functions don't need much description -> well-chosen name for a small function that does one thing is better than a comment header

 # Ch5.
 Formatting
+Code formatting
+- Too important to ignore
+- Is about communication -> developer's first order of business

+> Small files are easier to understand than large files are

+## The newspaper metaphor
+Source file should be like a newspaper article
+- Name should be simple but explanatory
+- The name, by itself, should be sufficient to tell us whether we are in the right module or not

+## Vertical formatting
+- Avoid forcing the reader to hop around through the source files and classes
+- **Dependent functions**: if one function calls another, they should be vertically close, and the caller should be above the callee

+## Horizontal formatting
+- Strive to keep your lines short
+- Beyond 100~120 isn't advisable

 # Ch6.
 Objects and Data Structures